exwaii/projects/formfiller/README.md

-automated attendance form filler made in y10 not truly automatic as it switches to the website to enter
+automated attendance form filler \n made in y10\n not truly automatic as it switches to the website to enter